benradstone/wandisco-documentation/docs/quickstarts/troubleshooting/general_troubleshooting.md

 `$ sudo apt-get update && sudo apt install -y git`

-### Error 'connection refused' after starting Fusion for the first time
+### Error 'connection refused' after starting LiveData Plane for the first time

 You may see this error when running `docker-compose up -d` for the first time inside the `fusion-docker-compose` directory: